 Lower Salmon All To Ourselves

-Crawled out of my tent Tuesday morning twenty feet from the Salmon River.
+Crawled out of my tent Tuesday morning twenty feet from the Lower Salmon River.
 Looked up and couldn’t help but notice the snowline was just 200 feet above the Salmon River.
 Crawled back in the tent to stay there until July.
 I would have, too, if Paul hadn’t put a fresh mug of coffee outside, close enough for me to smell it but far enough that I had to leave my sleeping bag to reach that sweet, caffeinated elixir.
 Damn you, coffee.

 Todd and Jaco brought some of the Wet Planet crew over from their Columbia Gorge headquarters on the White Salmon River.
 They had six kayakers in the water, plus passengers on our three rafts rowed by Paul, Morgan and myself.
 Didn’t see another soul until we hit the Snake River and got into jetboat territory.
 Not one person.
-Which is a definite upside to an earlyish spring trip with the snowline way down low.
+Which is a definite upside to an earlyish rafting season with the snowline way down low.

 The Salmon was running at 11 to 12,000 cubic feet per second while we were down there.
 That’s double what I’ve seen it at before.
 Turns out it’s a very easy flow.
 The usual rocks and shallow stretches were well under water.
 Snow Hole Rapid is much more forgiving at 11 thou and you don’t need to row your arms out of their sockets nearly as much through China Bar.